-Upgrading the look of your bathroom has never been so easy.
+Bath Panels, particularly the decorative styles make upgrading the look of your bathroom so easy.
 One simple addition can make the world of difference and that’s why the bath panel has exploded in popularity over the last year or two.
 With hundreds of designs and finishes to choose from, including wood, mirrors and even panels with hidden storage; there’s no doubt there’s something for everyone.
-Plumbworld has realised the need for bath panels is at an all time high and they’ve kept their prices low without sacrificing on build quality to ensure everyone can take advantage.
-The addition of a bath panel can provide the finishing touch your bathroom needs to be complete.
+Plumbworld has realised the need is at an all time high and they’ve kept their prices low without sacrificing on build quality to ensure everyone can take advantage.
+The addition of a quality panel can provide the finishing touch your bathroom needs to be complete.

 Type Of Bath: The majority of bath panels are designed for straight single or double ended baths and that’s where the most diverse designs lie.
 If you’re looking for a replacement panel for your brand new 1700mm bath you will have no problem finding one as the choice is truly extensive.
 However, if you’ve recently purchased a P-shaped or L-shaped shower bath, you sadly won’t have the same variety to choose from.
 Because they are less common, designs are considerably more limited, but that doesn’t mean upgrading the look and feel of the room is impossible, far from it.
 It should also be noted that if your bath has whirlpool jets, many panels will not be compatible due to the whirlpool feature.
 That said, there are a lot of dedicated whirlpool bath panels out there that will be suitable.